shell-ya/gitrepo/readme.txt

-Git is a version system.
+Git is a disstributed version system.
 Git is free sofrware.